user-5005/Aws-Cloud_Practitioner/docs/source/index.rst

    introduction
    preparation steps
+   create an amazon account
+   login to amazon account
    getting acquainted with aws cloud quest a1 - static web hosting a2 - launch an amazon EC2 instance